okfn/tellme/README.md

 ## Examples

-Reporter is used in and developed against [Tabular Validator](https://github.com/okfn/tabular-validator).
+TellMe is used in and developed against [Tabular Validator](https://github.com/okfn/tabular-validator).

 In addition to the examples below, a working implementation can be seen in the [validators](https://github.com/okfn/tabular-validator/tabular_validator/validators/) package.